oriversegura/dotfiles/README.md

-# NixOS 23.11 with Hyprland + rofi + waybar
+# DotFiles Oriver Segura 2024 - 01

-### My personal Dotfiles of Hyprland config on NixOS 23.11
+## This is my personal Dotfiles of Hyprland WM on NixOS 23.11

 Using:

 - Waybar For Status bar.
 - Rofi as launcher.
-- SDDM as login manager with Theme.
+- SDDM as desktop manager with Theme.

+Note: I'm not use Flakes or Home Manager.